 The Right Way To Do Long Term Water Storage

 The most important thing to consider is the volume of water needed.
 It is well documented that each person will need at least 1 gallon of water per day to retain proper hydration and hygiene.
-You will need to consider the number of people you are going to be storing water for and additionally, how long you expect to be without a clean water source.
+You will need to consider the number of people you are going to be storing water for and, additionally, how long you expect to be without a clean water source.

-FEMA recommends that every person should have a minimum of 3 days of water in reserve tanks ready to go when disaster strikes.
+FEMA recommends that every person have a minimum of 3 days of water in reserve tanks ready to go when disaster strikes.
 Keep in mind; this is the bare minimum.
-We suggest that having at least two weeks of clean water available is the right decision based on recent natural disasters and situations that have occurred where people were without their usual water source for months.
+We suggest that having at least two weeks of clean water available is the right decision based on recent natural disasters and situations where people were without their usual water source for months.
 Hurricanes and tornados can occur in many parts of the world and are strong enough to knock out water supplies for a long time.
 My rule of thumb is it is always better to be over-prepared than unprepared.

 Another factor that is often overlooked is the temperature and environment that you are storing water in.
 Most water storage containers are made from UV-resistant materials and colors, but that alone is not enough to keep your water in the best shape possible.
-You will want to make sure that you have your reserve water storage tanks in a dark place, and between 45-70 degrees (Fahrenheit) to maintain peak water quality.
+You will want to make sure that you have your reserve water storage tanks in a dark place and between 45-70 degrees (Fahrenheit) to maintain peak water quality.

 The sun can do a ton of damage to your water supply, and that is why color is so important when it comes to water storage containers.